snowballbi/snowballsdk-sample-android/README.md

 Welcome to the Snowball SDK , your gateway to integrating with [snowballbi.com](https://snowballbi.com/).

 ## How to integrate
-Please refer to the sample code.
+Please refer to the sample code and [the integration guide document](https://vtjr6ivg1m.feishu.cn/docx/E5JbdoUxDo2zAsx9vp7cPnVRnUf).
-### Initialize
-Add the below code into the onCreate() of your Application class.